lespicker/jekyll-bootstrap/workshops/upcoming-workshops.md

 ### Workshop Fees

 $1495, plus hotel, transportation, meals.
-The workshop is limited to 10 participants.
+The workshop is limited to 8 participants.
 Meals are at participants’ expense.
-Healthy snacks and bottled water are provided as part of workshop fee.
+Healthy (and maybe not-so-healthy) snacks and bottled water are provided as part of workshop fee.
 [To register](http://shop.lesterpickerphoto.com/page/801).

 ### Workshop Itinerary